Learning objective

 • Vocabulary used to describe musical symbols such as notes, quavers and crochets.

-• That music from different times and different parts of the world have different features.
+• Music from different times and parts of the world has different features.

 2: Attention grabber

-Optional: provide each child with a copy of the Knowledge catcher (see link: Assessment – Music KS2: Instrumental: Calypso) and ask them to complete it to the best of their ability.
+Optional: provide each child with a copy of the Knowledge catcher (see link: Assessment: Music KS2: Instrumental: Caribbean) and ask them to complete it to the best of their ability.
 Explain that at the end of the unit, they will revisit it, adding more information in a different colour.

-Play the link: 'Calypso Rose - Queen of Calypso' on VideoLink.
+Play the link: 'Calypso Rose' by Calypso Queen on VideoLink.
 Talk to the children about what they saw and heard.

 • What is the song about?
-(Being the best calypso singer ‘the queen of Calypso’)
+(Being the best calypso singer and the queen of calypso.)

 • How does the music make you feel?